Owca525/animu/README.md

 The only problem is that my friend and I have no experience in creating such a project.
 So, if anyone wants to help, We have [Discord server](https://discord.gg/p4fTqGKgqr)

+⚠️ Please note that Windows Defender does not consider this application to be safe because it has few users on Windows and I cannot afford certificates. ⚠️

 [Animu Documentation](documentation.md)

 NOTE: Animu does not host or possess any anime and does not promote piracy; it only provides links to these anime.